xueqifan0120/cascon/Readme.md

 ## Exercise 1: Creating a model using a notebook

 1) Add a new notebook using language Python 2 with Spark 2.0
-2) Add code to access file "tennis.csc" from the notebook
+2) Add code to access file "tennis.csv" from the notebook
     - Open Find and Add Data pane from the Notebook Toolbar
     - Find tennis.csv file, select "Insert SparkSession DataFrame" from "Insert to code" dropdown
     - The code will be inserted to the first cell of the notebook, as: